Night Will Fall: Critical reaction

 The film received critical acclaim.
 On the review aggregator website Rotten Tomatoes, 100% of 25 critics' reviews of Night Will Fall are positive, with an average rating of 8.3/10.
 Variety called it a "powerful, must-see documentary."
 Peter Bradshaw of The Guardian said the film shows "images which I have certainly never seen before.
 It exposes once again the obscenity of Holocaust denial.
 This is an extraordinary record.
 But be warned.
 Once seen, these images cannot be unseen."
-The New York Times called it "not a film you’re likely to forget," while also commenting that "what the new film accomplishes, more than anything else, is to make you wish you could see the original."
+The New York Times called it "not a film you're likely to forget," while also commenting that "what the new film accomplishes, more than anything else, is to make you wish you could see the original."

 Accolades

 Nicholas Singer's score for the film was nominated for Best Original Composition – Feature Film Score at the 2015 Music+Sound Awards, UK.
-When the film won the Royal Television Society Programme Award in the History category, the organization called it: "A landmark film, an affirmation of the importance of television as a medium of truth and a document of record in itself."
+When the film won the Royal Television Society Programme Award in the History category, the organisation called it: "A landmark film, an affirmation of the importance of television as a medium of truth and a document of record in itself."
 Some of the other awards won by the film include: